Minejerik/omegaflightprotocol/PROTOCOL.md

 - `from_client.proto` -> `offromclient`

 (the of is short for Omegaflight)

+Every single action, that has a check, such as making sure that a home is set before take off, should be confirmed on both the client on server, just to be sure.

 Nearly all communication, except for extreme circumstances, will take place over protobuffers, as they are fast, and efficient, to transfer.